fdisk Command in Linux: Create Disk Partitions

 /dev/sda1 2048 976771071 976769024 465.8G 83 Linux

 The output above shows the current partition tables of all devices that are attached to your system.
-Generally, SATA device names follow the pattern /dev/sd[a-z], while NVMe device names have the following pattern /dev/nvme[1-9]n[1-9].
+Generally, SATA device names follow the pattern /dev/sd[a-z], while NVMe device names follow /dev/nvme0n1 and their partitions are named /dev/nvme0n1p1, /dev/nvme0n1p2, and so on.

 To start partitioning the drive, run fdisk with the device name.
-In this example we’ll work on /dev/sdb:
+In this example we will work on /dev/sdb:

 The command prompt will change, and the fdisk dialogue where you can type in commands will open: